lindsey-s/phase-0/week-2/imgs/design-reflection.md

 UX design is valuable because as it informs our design choices, we are actively creating better experiences for the users.
 That may sound a bit recursive or circular but it really is that simple.
 It's easiest to understand the effect of UX design when you contrast it with previous design decision flow.
 In short - in the past designers made decisions based on their own assessments of content and creativity and balanced that with only the Yes/No test of whether the client liked the design.
 You can quickly imagine how this type of thinking could under-emphasize (or completely cut out) the feedback of users.

 ###Which parts of the challenge did you find tedious?
-Ugh - that image up top.
-I could not get the relative path to work in my markdown file.
-I plan to come back and try to trouble-shoot this some more later in the week if I can.
+Ugh - that image up top!
+I could not get the relative path to work in my markdown file for the life of me.
+I finally had a brainwave - I had to move the reflection back into the imgs directory.
+I wanted it to be outside that directory since the title of it suggests it should only contain images... c'est la vie.

 Otherwise - I find UX intuitive (so far!) and am excited to do more!